It feels like you’re a millionaire.”

 A company that provides debt settlement doesn’t negotiate lower interest rates or send payments to your creditors.
 Instead, it negotiates with your creditors to settle for less than the outstanding balance of the debt and then you pay off that lower debt amount.

 If you enroll in a debt settlement program, you’ll make a monthly deposit into a special purpose account.
 As the balance of your account increases, the debt settlement company contacts your creditors and negotiates settlements for less than what you owe.
-To learn how Freedom Debt Relief provides debt settlement, click here.
+Learn more about how Freedom Debt Relief provides debt settlement.

 If you’re struggling with debt, want a low monthly program deposit, and want to resolve your debt relatively quickly, debt settlement may be the right strategy.
 Depending on how much you owe and to whom you owe, your debts could be resolved in as little as 24-48 months.*